LotBDev/01-Code-Refactor/README.md

 ## Changes Made

+* Added a proper title
--Updated heading tags and put them in sequential order -Added alt attributes to all images
+* Updated heading tags and put them in sequential order
+* Added alt attributes to all images
--Added proper nav, section, article and aside tags
+* Added proper nav, section, article and aside tags